 Statistics from Econsultancy’s recent study on the pros of advanced customer experience strategies show just how much companies can benefit from syncing CX technologies:

-- Companies with leading marketers are 60% more likely to develop and optimize customer experiences in real time by leveraging analytics than mainstream marketers.
+Companies with leading marketers are 60% more likely to develop and optimize customer experiences in real time by leveraging analytics rather than mainstream marketers.

 Translation: Leading marketers become such by optimizing, analyzing, and executing integrated campaigns with integrated marketing technology stacks in which their data coalesces and, in turn, increasingly improves their promotional efforts.